 Each category winner will receive:

-- A featured write-up in a Special Edition of PR Daily, read by hundreds of thousands of communications professionals around the world
+- A featured write-up in a Special Edition of Ragan.com

 - An elegant trophy

-- One complimentary registration to any Ragan event or conference in 2014 or 2015
+- One complimentary registration to any Ragan event, webcast, or conference within 12 months of winning

-The winner of the Grand Prize will also receive a one-year membership to Ragan Training--a premium online training library featuring hundreds of hours of the very best content from Ragan events.
-Find out more about the site here: http://ragantraining.com/.
+The winners of the Grand Prize categories also will receive a one-year membership to Ragan Training—a premium online training library featuring hundreds of hours of the very best content from Ragan events.
+Find out more about the site here: